espressif/esp-jumpstart/docs/en/rst/firmwareupgrade.rst

     # Name,   Type, SubType, Offset,  Size, Flags
     # Note: if you change the phy_init or app partition offset, make sure to change the offset in Kconfig.projbuild
-    nvs,      data, nvs,     ,        0x6000,
+    nvs,      data, nvs,     0x9000,   0x4000,
-    otadata,  data, ota,     ,        0x2000,
+    otadata,  data, ota,     0xd000,   0x2000,
-    phy_init, data, phy,     ,        0x1000,
+    phy_init, data, phy,     0xf000,   0x1000,
-    ota_0,    app,    ota_0,   ,      1600K,
+    ota_0,    app,  ota_0,   0x10000,  0xf000,
-    ota_1,    app,    ota_1,   ,      1600K,
+    ota_1,    app,  ota_1,   0x110000, 0xf000,

-The above partitions file instructs the IDF to create partitions: NVS, OTA-Data, OTA 0 and OTA 1, and it also specifies the sizes for each of these.
+The above partitions file instructs the ESP8266\_RTOS\_SDK to create
+partitions: NVS, OTA-Data, OTA 0 and OTA 1, and it also specifies the sizes for each of these.

-Once we create this partition file, we should instruct IDF to use this custom partitioning mechanism, over its default mechanism.
+Once we create this partition file, we should instruct ESP8266\_RTOS\_SDK to use this custom partitioning mechanism, over its default mechanism.
 This can be enabled by updating the SDK configuration.
 In the case of our application right now, this setting has already been activated in the *6\_ota/sdkconfig.defaults* file.
 Hence you don’t have to do any extra step for activating this.

 But should you wish to use a different partitions file, or update the offset of the primary firmware, you should modify this setting.
 This can